Policies for Graduate Assistantships

 A Graduate Assistant must be a registered graduate student in good standing enrolled in a degree program at the University of Maryland, College Park and must be making satisfactory progress toward the degree.
 Appointments are normally given to those students who have shown superior aptitude in their field of study and who appear likely to render a high quality of service to the university by their teaching or research activities or their administrative work in a unit.
-Advanced Special Students are not eligible to hold Graduate Assistantships.
+Non-Degree Seeking Students are not eligible to hold Graduate Assistantships.

 In rare instances, an appointment of a Graduate Research Assistantship (RA) may be made for a graduate student who has been admitted into a graduate degree program at another campus within the University System of Maryland.
 In this exceptional case, the student will be supported by a Principal Investigator whose research contract or grant is administered by the College Park campus.
 The student's tuition, benefits, etc. will also be paid from research funds.

 International Teaching Assistants (ITAs) who are non-native speakers of English are required to undergo an evaluation of their spoken English abilities by the Maryland English Institute (MEI).
 The ITA Evaluation is not required of students who serve only as graders or researchers, or whose entire education has been in the U.S, United Kingdom, Ireland, English-speaking Canada, Australia, New Zealand, Anglophone Africa, or Commonwealth Caribbean.
 Students must pass the ITA Evaluation prior to being assigned teaching duties, including duties in labs.
 This requirement may not be waived.

 The Graduate School pays the fee for the ITA Evaluation for students who have been formally appointed as TAs.
 All other students are responsible for paying this fee.
 If the department wishes to cover the cost of the evaluation for those students, the Graduate Director must indicate this in writing on the referral form.